joseriveraphd/cyclistic_r_tableau/README.md

 <img src="cyclisticreport_files/totalrides_season.png" style="width:70.0%" />
 </p>

-A digital media campaign based on an e-mail newsletter could keep Cyclistic users informed of bike-friendly summer events (e.g. festivals, parks, etc), particularly near Navy Pier (one of Chicago’s most popular tourist destinations).
+A digital media campaign (e.g. e-mail newsletter) can educate Cyclistic users of bike-friendly summer events (e.g. festivals, parks, etc), particularly near Navy Pier (one of Chicago’s most popular tourist destinations).
 Navy Pier and recreational events along the coast should be highlighted given the popularity of Streeter & Grand Ave station, which is explained below.

+Digital communications during winter would change to retain customer loyalty during winter months.
+These riders can be targeted based on geospatial location data as seen below.

 ## Segment the e-mail list based on geospatial data and number of rides per station

-In order to make the e-mail newsletter effective, we can segment the population of customers.
-Based on geospatial data we identify two segments of bike stations for each customer type:
+In order to increase the effectiveness of the campaign, we can target segments of customers.
+Based on geospatial data we identify two segments of bike stations for each customer type (casual rider vs annual member):

-Cluster 1: Stations near the shore (e.g. Navy Pier, Michigan Ave, Millenium Park) Cluster 2: Stations away away from the shore
+1. Cluster 1: Stations near the shore (e.g. Navy Pier, Michigan Ave, Millenium Park)
+2. Cluster 2: Stations away away from the shore

 The graph below shows the top 3 stations in number of casual riders: